jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/Monster Codex/Slaugrak.md

 RacialMods: +4 Stealth in rocky areas
 Languages: Abyssal
 SQ:
+SpecialAbilities:
+  Corrupting Bite (Su): >
-SpecialAbilities: Corrupting Bite (Su) A slaugrak's caustic saliva is infused with the corrupting power of the Abyss.
+    A slaugrak's caustic saliva is infused with the corrupting power of the Abyss.
 Any living creature that takes acid damage from a slaugrak's bite must succeed at a DC 17 Fortitude save or take 2 points of Constitution bleed damage as its blood boils and its internal organs liquefy.
 Creatures without a discernible anatomy (blood and internal organs) are immune to the Constitution bleed.
 The save DC is Constitution-based.
+  Vicious Jaws (Ex): >
-Vicious Jaws (Ex) A slaugrak's bite attack threatens a critical hit on a roll of 19-20.
+    A slaugrak's bite attack threatens a critical hit on a roll of 19-20.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: